The performer’s dilemma

 It sounds obvious when stated plainly.
 In practice, almost nobody does it because calendar control feels impossible.
 You don’t control all your meetings.
 You don’t control when emergencies arrive.
 So you tell yourself it’s not worth planning.

-But even in a constrained calendar, you probably control 40-60% of your time.
+But even in a constrained calendar, most knowledge workers control a meaningful portion of their schedule – as a rough estimate, somewhere between 40-60% – even in meeting-heavy environments.
 That’s your strategic edge.
 Here’s how to claim it:

 1. Identify your three highest-value activities.
 Not what you spend the most time on – what moves the needle most for your career and goals.
 For many people, this is: strategic thinking, complex decision-making, and high-stakes communication.